-This page contains information about when you need to apply, how to get your Confirmation of Acceptance for Studies (CAS) number, whether you will need an Academic Technology Approval Scheme (ATAS) certificate and how the University’s Visa Advisers can help with your application.
+This page is about when you need to apply, how to get your Confirmation of Acceptance for Studies (CAS) number, whether you will need an Academic Technology Approval Scheme (ATAS) certificate and how the University’s Visa Advisers can help with your application.

 Help with your visa application

 The University's Visa Advisers can check your online application before you submit it, or check and send your application to the Home Office for you.
 For information on this optional free service, see Submitting your application.
 If you have queries while you prepare your application which are not answered in these pages, contact the Visa Advisers.

 When to apply for your visa

-Please check that you will be allowed to make your visa application in the UK.
+Please first of all check that you will be allowed to make your visa application in the UK.
 You can only apply in the UK if you meet the restrictive ‘academic progression’ requirement, otherwise you will need to apply in your home country .

 You should apply to renew or extend your visa before your latest visa expires.

 Your official 'date of application' is the date on which you complete the application and pay the fee online, whether you then post your application cover sheet and documents to the Home Office or hand them in by appointment.

 As long as your date of application is before your previous visa has expired you may legally remain in the UK while your application is processed.
 Your previous visa conditions such as your work permission continue to apply.